znerol/podpourri/doc/podpourri.conf.5.rst

 .. confvalue:: registry.prefix

    Prefix for all images built by ``podpourri-build``.
-When set, images built will be pushed to that registry after the build.
+When set, images built will be pushed to that container image registry after the build.
 Note that the value must include a terminating separator.
 In order to push images to a registry running on localhost on port 5000, use the following value:
    ``localhost:5000/``.
 Empty by default.

 .. confvalue:: autobuild.daily